elouan50/DeepCompFedL/README.md

 # DeepCompFedL
 > Apply Deep Compression Techniques to Federated Learning, in order to save energy and computation power.

-This work was realized during my Master's Thesis.
+This work was realized during and after my Master's Thesis.
 It aims to provide an experimental setup which allows to apply various compression techniques to a Federated Learning framework.

 Feel free to contact me for any questions, and to fork this repository to improve it yourself.

+---
 ## Install dependencies and project

 All the code was written and executed in a Linux environment (`Ubuntu Mate 22.04`), with a `Python 3.10` version.